eaton-bob/hackaton/README.md

 ## How to get here by Public transport
  * You can look at Prague MHD (public transport system) connections, times and relevant ticket prices at http://spojeni.dpp.cz/
  * By bus: Use bus lines 340 or 350 from station Dejvická in Prague to bus stop Rozcesti Žalov in Roztoky, then go forward a couple of blocks passing the gas station.
+  * These buses leave approximately every 30 minutes and visit the Podbaba bus stop and train station along the way.
-  * Note that this is an out-of-city route, you'd need a 40Kc ticket (valid for 2 hours as a bonus).
+  * Note that this is an out-of-city route, you'd need a 40Kc ticket (valid for 2 hours as a bonus) from Dejvicka or another starting position in the city.
   * If you have accomodations in Prague 6 district and leave from the Podbaba bus stop or even further along the road from the city center, an 18Kc ticket should suffice.
-  * These buses leave approximately every 30 minutes and pass the Podbaba bus stop and train station.
  * By train and foot (for fans of tracking): You can walk **up** from the Roztoky-Žalov train station - this is approximately an 80-meter rise over a kilometer-long walk, and it would take you about 15 minutes to get here from the train.
 Once you get up to the crossroads with the bus stop Rozcesti Žalov, turn right and then go forward a couple of blocks passing the gas station.
 Showers are available in our building ;)
   * For the trip you would take the S4 train line leaving Prague from Masarykovo Nadrazi directed to Kralupy or Usti nad Labem, passing Nadrazi Podbaba a couple of kilometers from the Dejvicka bus stop.
   * The trains go at least every hour during the day, or 30 minutes in peak times (or even more often early in the mornings).